 The Agile Manifesto also lists 12 principles, which serve as the foundation of the philosophy:

-- The process builds projects around motivated individuals, giving them the environment and support they need, and trusting them to get the job done.
+Build projects around motivated individuals, giving them the environment and support they need, and trust them to get the job done: Agile teams empower motivated individuals, providing them with the autonomy, resources, and support needed to excel.
+Trust and collaboration are key components of agile team dynamics.

 Agile quickly dethroned Waterfall and was the basis of numerous “spinoff” methodologies, such as Scrum and Kanban.